Frequently Asked Questions

 Are Shots Required To Attend School in Oregon?

 Yes.
 Students in grades 7 - 12 need proof of a Tdap shot to stay in school.
 Tdap is a vaccine that protects against three diseases: tetanus, diphtheria, and pertussis (whooping cough).
 Tdap is recommended for all adolescents and adults.
 Other shots that are required for school include MMR, polio, hepatitis B, and varicella.
 Hepatitis A vaccine will be required for students in all grades in school year 2020 - 2021.
-A medical or nonmedical exemption
+A medical or nonmedical exemption is acceptable.

 Who Says Teens Need Shots?

 All of the major medical associations agree that teens need shots to stay healthy.
-Some of the shots recommended for all teens are also part of our school law
+Some of the shots recommended for all teens are also part of our school law in Oregon.

 All of the shots that a teen needs can be started at an adolescent health visit when a child is 11 or 12 years old.
 This is recommended by the American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), the American Medical Association (AMA), and the U.S. Public Health Service's Advisory Committee on Immunization Practices (ACIP).